sortphy/chatGPDUNE/RAG/README.md

+I asked manus to create a guide on how to implement a RAG on this project:

 # RAG Implementation Guide for chatGPDUNE

 This guide provides practical steps and code examples for implementing the proposed RAG architecture within the `chatGPDUNE` project.
 It focuses on integrating the RAG functionalities into the existing Python FastAPI backend.